What is Risk Management

 Understanding the Fundamentals of Risk Management

 At risk management’s core, it is identifying and assessing potential risks.
-Risk assessments provide critical insights that help business leaders understand the vulnerabilities and threats to critical assets and organizational processes.
+Risk Assessments provide critical insights that help business leaders understand the vulnerabilities and threats to critical assets and organizational processes.

 These assessments are typically conducted by risk management teams skilled in identifying negative and positive risks associated with business objectives and operations.